AlgoMaster Logo

 Step 1: Find the Range

 Scan the input array to find the minimum and maximum values.
 The range k = max - min + 1 determines the size of the count array.
-If elements are all non-negative with a known maximum, you can skip the scan and use the known range.
+When the elements are all non-negative with a known maximum, the scan can be skipped and the known range used directly.

 Step 2: Count Occurrences

 Create a count array of size k, initialized to all zeros.
 Iterate through the input and increment count[value - min] for each element.
-After this step, count[i] tells you exactly how many times the value (i + min) appears in the input.
+After this step, count[i] gives the number of times the value (i + min) appears in the input.

 Step 3: Compute Cumulative Counts (Prefix Sum)

 Transform the count array by computing a running sum from left to right.
 Replace each count[i] with the sum of all counts from index 0 through i.
-After this step, count[i] tells you how many elements have a value less than or equal to (i + min).
+After this step, count[i] gives the number of elements with a value less than or equal to (i + min).
 This means count[i] is the position (one-indexed) where the last element with value (i + min) should be placed in the output.

 Step 4: Build the Output Array (Right to Left)